 InfoWorld estimates that people who develop software make between $70K and 200K per year as employees.
 It’s even more if you own an app development company.
 If you know how to develop software, I highly recommend it.
 Technology has been the number one creator of wealth since 2000.

 Put your app development skills to use and build a technology empire.
-If you don’t have coding skills but love technology, keep reading because there are still tremendous opportunities to discover.
+If you don’t have coding skills but love technology, keep reading because there are still good business ideas and tremendous opportunities to discover.

 Many of the major tech companies rely on small business owners to help drive the adoption of their software.
 Whatever industry you are in, you might want to consider adding tech consulting to your offerings.

-Property management is a great business to run if you want to start a business that makes a profit, involves lots of interaction with people, and requires supervising subcontractors and finances.
+Property management is possibly the easiest business to start and run if you want to start a business that makes a profit, involves lots of interaction with people, and requires supervising subcontractors and finances.

 You’ll be responsible for ensuring property maintenance is performed on commercial properties or home rentals.